Radiation Therapy for Non-Small Cell Lung Cancer

-In centers that do not have access to stereotactic radiation techniques, conventional radiation therapy for stage I and II non-small cell lung cancer is still an accepted treatment.
+In centers that do not have access to stereotactic radiation techniques (discussed below), conventional radiation therapy for stage I and II non-small cell lung cancer is still an accepted treatment.
 Conventional radiation for lung cancer gives a total dose of 6600 to 7000 cGy to the lung tumor volume, in doses of 180 to 200 cGy per day over seven weeks.
-Stage I and II non-small cell lung cancers have not spread to the lymph nodes in the middle of the chest between the lungs (mediastinum), so only the lung tumor is treated, making the amount of tissue radiated much smaller.6
+Stage I and II non-small cell lung cancers have not spread to the lymph nodes in the middle of the chest between the lungs (mediastinum), so only the lung tumor is treated, making the amount of tissue radiated much smaller.7

 Figure 11.
 A Rendering of Dose and Beams in a SBRT Plan